 According to the Cisco 2017 Midyear Cyber Security Report, 35% of security officials witnessed thousands of security breaches a day.
 Of the thousands of breaches, only 44% of them were investigated.
 To make matters worse, security teams are incredibly understaffed.
-The lack of dedicated resources to security teams has made it increasingly difficult to update security compliance and spot cyber threats in real-time.
+The lack of dedicated resources for security teams has made it increasingly difficult to update security compliance and spot cyber threats in real-time.

 Shifting away from segmented systems, smart cities are connecting their modes of transportation into a singular cloud-based network.
-Everything from traffic lights, to airport services, and mass transit rails will be integrated into digitized transportation infrastructure as a service to each smart city.
+Everything from traffic lights to airport services and mass transit rails will be integrated into digitized transportation infrastructure as a service to each smart city.
 This creates a heavy flow of data to manage and gives cybercriminals the opportunity to hide in the heavy traffic to attack operational and informational data.

 Despite the world’s continual progress into digital spaces, transportation is still falling short compared to other sectors.
-A study conducted by Minnesota Transportation Institute (MTI), found that 80% of public transit agencies felt prepared for a cybersecurity attack but only 60% had a cybersecurity program in place.
+A study conducted by Minnesota Transportation Institute (MTI), found that 80% of public transit agencies felt prepared for a cybersecurity attack, but only 60% had a cybersecurity program in place.
 Breaches are inevitable, but that doesn’t mean companies should continue to fall victim to them.

 Transportation companies have ignored the resources provided by Federal agencies because of industry competition, conflicting priorities, and a lack of focus.
 Even after an attack, companies are not likely to invest in their security or staffing.
 The MTI report also found that there was no difference in cybersecurity resource allocation between companies that had and had not faced security breaches.
 Companies have grown too careless and too comfortable with the status quo.